 - International financial institutions, insurers, and manufacturers on extraterritorial application of US sanctions on Iran and counseled domestic and international clients on Cuba embargo and potential business with other sanctioned countries.

-- Defense contractors and hardware manufacturers on compliance with US government cybersecurity and supply chain security requirements, including Department of Defense (DoD) Rule on Adequate Security and Cyber Incident Reporting for unclassified controlled technical information (UCTI).
+- Defense contractors, hardware manufacturers, and software developers on compliance with US government cybersecurity and supply chain security requirements, including Department of Defense (DoD) Rule on Adequate Security and Cyber Incident Reporting for Covered Defense Information (CDI).

 - Companies involved in national security and technology regarding legal restrictions on cyber capabilities, active defense and other steps they can take to protect their networks and those of their clients under the Computer Fraud and Abuse Act (CFAA), the Electronic Communications Privacy Act (ECPA), and the Stored Communications Act (SCA).